-If this definition seems a little broad, that’s because it is: situation analysis is a broad term which encompasses several smaller activities.
+If this definition seems a little broad, that’s because it is: situation analysis is a broad term that encompasses several smaller activities.
 These activities include SWOT analysis, PESTEL analysis, Porter’s Five Forces, 5C analysis, and VRIO analysis (but more on those later).
-In other words, situation analysis is a phase of strategic planning, and during that phase you might use several analytical tools.
+In other words, situation analysis is a phase of strategic planning, and during that phase, you might use several analytical tools.

 Importance of situation analysis

 We said it before and we’ll say it again, you should conduct a situation analysis before coming up with any concrete project plan or marketing strategy.
 But don’t worry, you don’t have to take us at our word—let’s break down exactly why situation analysis is so important in the early stages of planning.